Hal Hershfelt: Club career

-The Washington Spirit selected Hershfelt with the 5th overall pick in the 2024 NWSL Draft; the Spirit traded Ashley Sanchez to the North Carolina Courage for the pick and in allocation money on draft night.
+The Washington Spirit selected Hershfelt with the 5th overall pick in the 2024 NWSL Draft.
+The team acquired the pick along with in allocation money by trading Ashley Sanchez to the North Carolina Courage on draft night.
 She was signed to a three-year contract.
-She debuted in the starting lineup of the opening matchday against the Seattle Reign on March 17.
-The next week, she scored her first professional goal in a 2–1 home win over Bay FC on March 23.
-Hershfelt played the most minutes of her rookie class (23 starts in 25 appearances) and was named to the NWSL Best XI Second Team after helping the Spirit finish the regular season in second place.
-On November 16, she scored the tying goal against NJ/NY Gotham FC in the NWSL semifinals, heading in Makenna Morris's free kick in the 90+3rd minute.
-The game ended 1–1 before the Spirit advanced on penalties to the final, where they lost 1–0 to the Orlando Pride.
+She made her professional debut with a start in the season-opening 1–0 loss to the Seattle Reign on March 17.
+The following week, she scored her first professional goal in a 2–1 home win over Bay FC.
+She played in 25 league games as a rookie, starting 23, and scored 2 goals.
+She led all rookies with over 2,000 minutes played, helping the Spirit finish second in the standings.
+She started all three playoff games.
+In the semifinals, she scored a stoppage-time equalizer against NJ/NY Gotham FC, heading in Makenna Morris's free kick, as the Spirit advanced on penalties after a 1–1 draw.
+She played the entire match in the NWSL Championship, losing 1–0 to the Orlando Pride.
+She was named to the NWSL Best XI Second Team at the end of the season.